Jugband Blues

-"Jugband Blues" is a song by the English psychedelic rock band Pink Floyd, released on their second album, A Saucerful of Secrets, in 1968.
+"Jugband Blues" is a song by English rock band Pink Floyd, released on their second album, A Saucerful of Secrets, in 1968.
 Written by Syd Barrett, it was his sole compositional contribution to the album, as well as his last published for the band.
 Barrett and Pink Floyd's management wanted the song to be released as a single, but were vetoed by the rest of the band and producer Norman Smith.
-"Jugband Blues" is directed towards anyone within Barrett's proximity.

 Background and recording

 "Jugband Blues" was written around the same time as "Vegetable Man".
 Both songs contain the same cynical humour, but while on "Vegetable Man" Barrett focuses his humour on himself, on "Jugband Blues" it is directed towards those around him.